Other Investment Sample Clauses

 • Other Investments Other than equity securities held in the ordinary course of business for cash management purposes, the Company does not own or hold the right to acquire any equity securities, ownership interests or voting interests (including voting debt) of, or securities exchangeable or exercisable therefor, or investments in, any other Person.

-• Other Investors As part of the Offering, the Company proposes to also enter into a Stock Purchase Agreement with certain other investors (the “Other Investors”), and the Company expects to complete sales of Shares to them.
-(The Investor and the Other Investors are hereinafter sometimes collectively referred to as the “Investors,” and this Agreement and the Stock Purchase Agreements executed by the Other Investors are hereinafter sometimes collectively referred to as the “Agreements.”)
-The Company may accept executed Agreements from Investors for the purchase of Shares commencing upon the date on which the Company provides the Investors with the proposed purchase price per Share and concluding upon the date (the “Subscription Date”) on which the Company has notified U.S. Bancorp Xxxxx Xxxxxxx Inc. (in its capacity as placement agent for the Shares, the “Placement Agent”) in writing that it is no longer accepting Agreements for the purchase of Shares in the Offering (which shall not be later than the Closing Date).
-Each Investor must complete the Stock Purchase Agreement, the Stock Certificate Questionnaire (attached as Exhibit A hereto) and the Investor Questionnaire (attached as Exhibit B hereto) in order to purchase Shares in the Offering.
+• Other Investors As part of the Offering, the Company proposes to enter into Securities Purchase Agreements in the same form as this Agreement with certain other investors (the “Other Investors”), and the Company expects to complete sales of Shares to them.
+The Investor and the Other Investors are sometimes collectively referred to herein as the “Investors,” and this Agreement, the Registration Rights Agreement and the Securities Purchase Agreements executed by the Other Investors are sometimes collectively referred to herein as the “Agreements.”
+The Company may accept executed Agreements from Investors for the purchase of Shares commencing upon the date on which the Company provides the Investors with the proposed purchase price per Share and concluding upon the date (the “Subscription Date”) on which the Company has notified Canaccord Xxxxx, Inc. (in its capacity as placement agent for the Shares, the “Placement Agent”) in writing that it will no longer accept Agreements for the purchase of Shares in the Offering, but in no event shall the Subscription Date be later than July 7, 2006.
+Each Investor must execute and deliver a Securities Purchase Agreement and a Registration Rights Agreement and must complete a Stock Certificate Questionnaire (in the form attached as Exhibit “A” hereto) and an Investor Questionnaire (in the form attached as Exhibit “B” hereto) in order to purchase Shares in the Offering.

 • Investments Make any Investments, except: